Article 3. General University Information

 Students who do not want information to be released, are responsible for notifying the Registrar in writing, or by completing the Request to Withholding information Form (Laserfiche form) during the first week of class to ensure that information is not released by the University.
 Students are responsible for requesting the release of their information once a request for withholding public information has been placed on record.

-To learn more please visit http://www.tamiu.edu/registrar/ferpa.shtml, or call 956.326.2250 for more information.
+To learn more please visit https://www.tamiu.edu/registrar/ferpa.shtml, or call 956.326.2250 for more information.
 You can also visit the Office of the University Registrar located in Senator Judith Zaffirini Success Center room 121.

-All official communications from the University to TAMIU students will be distributed through the student’s TAMIU (@dusty.tamiu.edu) email account.
+All official communications from the University to TAMIU students will be distributed through the student's TAMIU (@dusty.tamiu.edu) email account.
 It is the responsibility of each student to activate their student email account and check that email account on a regular basis.
 Failure to keep up with communication via TAMIU email is not an excuse for being unaware of announcements, deadlines, or other pertinent information sent to students.
-In addition, students are strongly encouraged to visit the University’s website to keep abreast of official University news and information, important calendar items and special student engagement opportunities through the TAMIU NewsHub, located at https://www.tamiu.edu/newsinfo/newshub.shtml
+In addition, students are strongly encouraged to visit the University's website to keep abreast of official University news and information, important calendar items and special student engagement opportunities through the TAMIU NewsHub, located at https://www.tamiu.edu/newsinfo/newshub.shtml.

-For email concerns, contact the Office of Information Technology, located in the Cowart Hall 105, or call 956.326.2310 or visit: http://www.tamiu.edu/oit/index.shtml.
+For email concerns, contact the Office of Information Technology, located in Dr. Billy F. Cowart Hall 105, call 956.326.2310, or visit: https://www.tamiu.edu/oit/index.shtml.

 TAMIU utilizes a broad spectrum of platforms and devices as part of its Emergency Notification System.
 Emergency Notifications will be sent to the campus community when the University learns of a threat or situation that may pose imminent danger via email, social media, mass public address system, the University website, digital signage, and the SafeZone Application.

-Please note if you are off campus and you activate a SafeZone alert, the app will direct you to local emergency services.
+If you are off campus and you activate a SafeZone alert, the app will direct you to local emergency services.

 The TAMIU OneCard is the official identification card for TAMIU students.
-The OneCard allows access to services, the Sue and Radcliffe Killam Library, computer labs, recreation center, other academic resources and University athletic events.
+The OneCard allows access to services, the Sue and Radcliffe Killam Library, computer labs, recreation center, other academic resources, and University athletic events.
 The OneCard has a declining balance option called Dusty Dollars.
-Dusty Dollars are a convenient, cashless way to pay for goods or services on campus including in the campus bookstore and food service venues.
+Dusty Dollars are a convenient, cashless way to pay for goods or services on campus, including in the campus bookstore and food service venues.

 You may obtain your OneCard at Card Services located at the Senator Judith Zaffirini Student Success Center, room 131.
-For more information, please visit www.tamiu.edu/onecard or call 956.326.2877.
+For more information, please visit https://www.tamiu.edu/onecard or call 956.326.2877.

 Students are expected to pay all financial obligations owed to the University when due.
 Failure to pay such obligations may result in registration, final grade, transcript, and diploma holds or dropped classes.
 Financial obligations include, but are not limited to, tuition and fees, installment loans, emergency loans, unpaid third-party contracts, financial aid reversals, returned checks, returned check charges, lost or damaged library book charges, loss of or damage to instructional material or equipment, book loans, parking violations, and/or housing/meal plan charges.
 Delinquent accounts are sent to a collection agency, and collection fees are an additional charge incurred by the student.